nihonmiah71/Oregairu-LightnovelAudio-/README.md

 ## NOTE

-* You dont have to install mpv exactly in the way it is described in **1** and **3**, you can also just install any version, drag the chapter audio and the .ass file into the player and watch the video just like that.
+* You dont have to follow the following setup exactly like described below, you can also just install any version of mpv, drag the chapter audio and the .ass file into the player and watch the video just like that.
 The following setup is only required if you want to copy my playlist and have ALL the files organized by chapter in a playlist all at once.
 But I just did that with AI so you can also make your custom playlists in your own way like that.

 ## 1. Installation Requirements